-Here at Armco Asbestos Consultants, we are often asked questions relating to asbestos.
-So we’ve put this page together and compiled a list of our most frequently asked questions for you:-
+Here at Armco Asbestos Consultants we are frequently asked questions relating to asbestos.
+So we’ve put this page together and compiled a list of the most common asbestos frequently asked questions for you:-

 Asbestos is a natural fibrous rock that can be found naturally in soil and rocks and can be categorised into 3 different types – Crocidolite (blue colour), Amosite (brown colour), and Chrysotile (white colour).